sanskrit/learnsanskrit.org/content/guide/sounds/consonants.md

 {aka {s antaHsthAH} ("in-between (sounds)")}

-In Sanskrit, the four semivowels are called {s-dfn antaHstha} ("in-between"), perhaps because these consonants are similar to vowels:
+In Sanskrit, the four semivowels are called {s-dfn antaHstha} ("in-between"), perhaps because these consonants are pronounced in a way that is in-between vowels and other consonants:

 {sounds-dr ya-2 ra-3 la-4 va-5}